 Former Vice President Walter Mondale Dies At 93

-Former Vice President and U.S. Sen. Walter Mondale died on Monday in Minneapolis, a family spokesperson confirms to NPR.
+Former Vice President and U.S. Sen. Walter Mondale died on Monday in Minneapolis, a family spokesperson told NPR.
 The Minnesota Democrat was 93 years old.

 Carter said Monday he considered Mondale "the best vice president in our country's history."